growi-dev/blog_content/_drafts/What-Who-Why.md

 Hi there.
 This is an experiment for me.
 I am  not one for putting opinions out there to people I don't know personally.
 My jabs are usually directed at the deserving.
 Also I usually don't like to put something out there if I am not very sure about it.
 But I think that has to change.
 So I want to take this as an opportunity to clarify and structure my thoughts, seek feedback, provide and collect some advice.
 I started a journey a while back.
 I am on my way to becoming a software architect.
-I still have some road ahead of me
+I still have some road ahead of me but I am at a point where I feel the need to

 ## What
 software architecture